Widespread salmonella outbreak linked to sprouted seeds

-This issue of the ECDC Communicable Disease Threats Report (CDTR) covers the period 24-31 January 2025, and includes updates on influenza A(H5N1), chikungunya, dengue, mpox, Marburg virus disease, suspected viral haemorrhagic fever in the Democratic Republic of Congo, and Ebola.
+This issue of the ECDC Communicable Disease Threats Report (CDTR) covers the period 22-28 March 2025 and includes updates on influenza A(H5N1), chikungunya, dengue, Ebola, tuberculosis and an overview of respiratory virus epidemiology in the EU/EEA.

 Join the ECDC Crowd and work on improving and transforming health science one task at a time with your insights on study design, statistical analysis, data collection and interpretation